 Beauty is fleeting.
 You can't depend on it.
 Eventually you’re going to get wrinkles and aging skin.
 Maybe you’ll get in a car wreck and your face will be disfigured.
 Maybe the government bans makeup and you have to go out in public without your products.
 (Okay, that one’s a little far-fetched.
 XD) My point still stands, though.
 There will come a day when no amount of layering foundations or plucking of eyebrows or what-have-you is going to make you look as beautiful as you once did.
 What will you be left with, at that point?
 In the car wreck scenario, if your beauty is taken from you that early on, what do you have left?

-Something that is completely in your control and that no human can take from you is your character.
-You could lose your entire nose and be left with a gaping hole in your face and still have the most beautiful character on the planet.
-Or you could be flawless with or without makeup, but your character is so bad that people don’t want to be around you.
+Something that you have a say in and that no human can take from you is your character.
+You could lose your entire nose and be left with a gaping hole in your face and still have the most beautiful character on the planet - or, be flawless with or without makeup, but your character is so bad that people don’t want to be around you.
 We’re called to focus on eternal things, and beauty is not one of them.

 (Be forewarned, there are multiple facets to this one and it is definitely my biggest point.
 Just so you know. ;) Also, all verses are taken from the ESV translation.)